-Our common stock is listed on the NASDAQ Global Market under the symbol "CERU."
-The last reported sale price of our common stock on the

-We are an "emerging growth company" as that term is used in the Jumpstart Our Business Startups Act of 2012, and as such, have elected to comply with certain reduced public reporting requirements.
+Cerulean Pharma Inc. is offering \$35,000,000 of shares of of its common stock.
+Our common stock is listed on the NASDAQ Global Ma NASDAQ Global Market on April 2, 2015 was \$7.25 per share urket under the symbol "CERU."
+The last reported sale price of our common stock on the We are an "emerging growth company" as that term is us with certain reduced public reporting requirements. sed in the Jumpstart Our Business Startups Act of 2012, and as such, have elected to comply